2003 invasion of Iraq: Opening salvo: the Dora Farms strike

 One bomb missed the compound entirely, while the other three impacted the site on the other side of an electrified wall surrounding the main palace building, damaging it and destroying every other structure in the compound.
-Saddam Hussein was not present, nor were any members of the Iraqi leadership.
+Saddam was not present, nor were any members of the Iraqi leadership.
 Baghdad-area hospitals reported that the attack killed one civilian and injured fourteen others, including four men, nine women and one child.
-Later sources indicated that Saddam Hussein had not visited the farm since 1995, while others claimed that Saddam had been at the compound that morning, but had left before the strike, which Bush had ordered delayed until the 48-hour deadline had expired.
+Later sources indicated that Saddam had not visited the farm since 1995, while others claimed that Saddam had been at the compound that morning, but had left before the strike, which Bush had ordered delayed until the 48-hour deadline had expired.

 Opening attack

-On 19 March 2003 at 21:00, the first strike of the operation was carried out by members of the 160th SOAR: a flight of MH-60L DAPs (Direct Action Penetrators) and four 'Black Swarm' flights – each consisting of a pair of AH-6M Little Birds and a FLIR equipped MH-6M to identify targets for the AH-6s (each Black swarm flight was assigned a pair of A-10As) engaged Iraqi visual observation posts along the southern and western borders of Iraq.
+On 19 March at 21:00, the first strike of the operation was carried out by members of the 160th SOAR: a flight of MH-60L DAPs (Direct Action Penetrators) and four 'Black Swarm' flights – each consisting of a pair of AH-6M Little Birds and a FLIR equipped MH-6M to identify targets for the AH-6s (each Black swarm flight was assigned a pair of A-10As)—engaged Iraqi visual observation posts along the southern and western borders of Iraq.
 Within seven hours, more than 70 sites were destroyed, effectively depriving the Iraqi military of any early warning of the coming invasion.
 As the sites were eliminated, the first heliborne SOF teams launched from H-5 air base in Jordan, including vehicle-mounted patrols from the British and Australian components transported by the MH-47Ds of the 160th SOAR.
 Ground elements of Task Force Dagger, Task Force 20, Task Force 14, and Task Force 64 breached the sand berms along the Iraqi border with Jordan, Saudi Arabia, and Kuwait in the early morning hours and drove into Iraq.
 Unofficially, the British, Australians, and Task Force 20 had been in Iraq weeks prior.

-On 20 March 2003 at approximately 02:30 UTC, at 05:34 local time, explosions were heard in Baghdad.
+On 20 March at approximately 02:30 UTC, at 05:34 local time, explosions were heard in Baghdad.
 Special operations commandos from the CIA's Special Activities Division from the Northern Iraq Liaison Element infiltrated throughout Iraq and called in the early air strikes.
-At 03:16 UTC, or 10:16 pm EST, George W. Bush announced that he had ordered an attack against "selected targets of military importance" in Iraq.
+At 03:16 UTC, or 10:16 pm EST, Bush announced that he had ordered an attack against "selected targets of military importance" in Iraq.
 When this word was given, the troops on standby crossed the border into Iraq.